Get started with web components and Lit

 • Components are defined as a class that extends LitElement.

 • Components can have reactive properties, which automatically trigger a re-rendering of the component when they are changed, such as the message property in the example.
+Custom fields in your plugin's contract automatically connect with reactive properties of the same name.
+See Create a custom configuration field.

 • Components can also have encapsulated styles, which control the component's appearance without impacting other elements, such as the highlight style in the example.